How to grow your profile as a BJJ athlete.

 Posted by James Tighe on

-One of the most common enquiries we receive, after factories in Pakistan trying to sell us ‘premium, best quality gis’, is athletes asking for sponsorship.
-Hopefully this article will give you some ideas about how to grow your social profile in the sport, to attract sponsors, super-fights, seminars, and other opportunities.
+To maximize your revenue opportunities, you need a big profile.
+One of the most common inquiries we receive, after factories in Pakistan trying to sell us ‘premium, best-quality gis’, is athletes asking for sponsorship.
+Hopefully, this article will give you some ideas about how to grow your social profile in the sport to attract sponsors, superfights, seminars, and other opportunities.

 Tip 1: Engagement > Followers

-From the position of a brand looking to sponsor an athlete, the brand is looking for more than the number of followers on instagram you have.
+From the position of a brand looking to sponsor an athlete, the brand is looking for more than the number of followers on Instagram you have.
 There is no point having 100k followers if your posts are getting 10 likes and 2 comments.

 This is key to attracting good sponsors.
 A good sponsor will pay an athlete a lot for great exposure of their brand.
 You do not have to win everything.